chef/chef-workstation/docs-chef-io/content/workstation/troubleshooting.md

 ## Trusted Certs

-If you have added trusted certs on a windows workstation with a command like `knife ssh fetch`, but `knife ssl check` for example is still not working, do the following.
-Exit your CW Powershell, click the icon, and try the same command again.
+We advise restarting the Chef Workstation Powershell after adding certificates to the `trusted_certs` directory on Windows machines.
+Sometimes certificate-related commands such as `knife ssl check` don't return the expected results after adding a certificate with `knife ssh fetch`.
+If this happens, exit the Chef Workstation Powershell, select the icon, and retry the command.

 ## Common Error Codes